voxie/training-modules/Module-10.md

 For this task you will need to build a GUI package that has self-contained functionality.
 It should have the ability to be used in your existing Laravel application which is where you'll need to show it's implementation.

-It would likely be a good idea to use the Laravel `artisan workbench` tool to develop your package with.

 Create a new branch in your GitLab 'Laravel-Test' repo called `package` and commit all the work from this module there.

 #### Test requirements:

+1) Should contain a [Laravel service provider](http://laravel.com/docs/master/packages) for Laravel integration.

-1) Your package should use template or "partial" files to contain the HTML for each gui element.
+2) Your package should use template or "partial" files to contain the HTML for each gui element.
 This will allow you to later update the HTML if needed.

-2) Your package should provide static functions that can be used in your views.
+3) Your package should provide static functions that can be used in your views.
 The functions should accept data objects or values and ouput the appropriate GUI element with the data contained in it.

 Example blade view code (note you don't have to use these namespaces and class names, they are just for example):